benjystanton/benjystanton.github.io/src/posts/2022-11-04-visiting-all-the-beaches-in-swansea-and-gower.md

   alt-text:"Beach with tide out.
 Sun, blue sky and cliffs in distance reflect off the water."
 %}

+Another popular beach, slightly younger crowd than Langland as it's more sheltered.
+Good for surf lessons.
+Another large car park that can get very busy.
+Huge beach a low tide, quite small at high tide.

 - Date: 6 February 2022
 - Location: [Caswell Bay on Open Street Map](https://www.openstreetmap.org/#map=17/51.56865/-4.03344)